Testing Upgrades & Migration v0.1.0

 > Commit strategy: Commit after each major step so the migration is reviewable and bisectable.
 Separate project file changes from code changes.

-Step 1: Identify xUnit.net projects
+Step 1: Identify xUnit.net projects and verify compatibility

 Search for test projects referencing xUnit.net v2 packages: